NamazuStudios/crossfire/PROTOCOL.md

 ### Broadcast Signals

 Broadcast signals are sent to all participants in a match.
-The server MUST forward the message to all participants except the originator.
+The server MUST forward client messages to all participants except the originator.
+The client MUST accept broadcast messages whose originator matches the current profile.
 All broadcast signals, in addition to the base protocol message fields, MUST contain the following fields:

 * `profileId` - **Required.** The profile ID of the originator of the signal.
 Note that the server MAY send a signal on behalf of a participant.
 In this document we use the term "originator" to mean the source of a signal even if that signal was not send directly by the participant's client.